lucasjmagee/3D-Discrete-Morse-Graph-Reconstruction/README.md

 ### DiMo3d.write_vtp_graph(vert_filename, edge_filename, output_filename)

 #### Description
-Convert .txt format graph (vert file and edge file) to .vtp format
+Convert .txt format graph (vert file and edge file) to .vtp format.
+Through the package, DM graphs are outputted as two .txt files - a text file for vertices and a text file for edges.
+Different formatting is required to visualize graphs in 3rd party software.
+This function will output a .vtp file for the specified input graph.  .vtp can be viewed in softwares such as Paraview.

 #### Input
 - vert_filename - vertex coordinates of graph